 Clinks have updated our key guide to the health and care system for organisations working with people in criminal justice.
 Navigating the health landscape in England provides a clear, accessible overview of who commissions health and care services for people in the criminal justice system, in custody and in the community.
 New or updated sections in the latest version include: Local authority adult social services; Police and Crime Commissioners; and NHS England regional commissioning structures.
 Download the guide here.

-Keep up-to-date on health and justice developments with our monthly news round-up for voluntary sector organisations involved, or with an interest, in the health and care of offenders, ex-offenders and their families.
+Keep up-to-date on health and justice developments with our monthly news round-up for voluntary sector organisations involved, or with an interest, in the health and care of people in contact with the criminal justice system and their families.
 Find out more here.

 Personalisation and criminal justice